Icehawk78/FrozenCookies/README.md

 ## Changes in this fork

-- Includes features that may not be as well thought out or are still in testing.
+Includes features that may not be as well thought out or are still in testing.
 If you don't want to risk your save, use Icehawk78's instead.
-Although I will try to fix any issues as soon as they crop up.
+Although, I will try to fix any issues as soon as they crop up.

-- Current differences from the oficial release:
+Current differences from the oficial release:
-* Fixed to auto-Godzamok behaviour so that cookie count will not decrease drastically if enabled
+* Fix to auto-Godzamok behaviour so that cookie count will not decrease drastically if enabled
 * With auto-Godz active, cap rebuy at 500 buildings to balance gain and loss
 * Smarter Force the Hand of Fate auto-spellcasting by not blindly selecting clots and other negative effects
 * Smarter season behaviour by swapping to Easter on Cookie Storms when not all eggs are unlocked